When the Fed cuts rates, purchasing power increases. What does that impact actually look like for the average consumer?

 But first, let’s visualize the impact of this rate cut on its own with a sketch of an average American consumer.
 This individual has a home, a car, and a credit card bill that they pay monthly.

 Curious where those average monthly figures came from?
-The monthly mortgage payment of $2,209 comes from the National Association of Realtors, and the average credit card debt of $7,236 comes from LendingTree.
-The figure for average car payment was compiled with help from a few different sources: average principal came from CNBC, average interest rate was courtesy of NerdWallet, and the average monthly payment was calculated using an amortization table.
+The monthly mortgage payment of $2,131 assumes a 20% down payment on the average home price, courtesy of the National Association of Realtors, and the average credit card debt of $7,236 comes from LendingTree.
+The figure for average car payment was compiled with help from a few different sources: average principal came from CNBC, and the average interest rate on a five-year loan came courtesy of NerdWallet.

 Though these changes might not be enough to move into a new tax bracket, they’re tangible signs of an improving economy.
 Plus, an increase in purchasing power for consumers is always a welcome sight.